Phoenix Forgotten: Plot

 As the tape ends, Sophie refuses to believe Josh did not record the remainder of the trip.
 She concludes that Josh must have had a second camera.
 Sophie and Dan visit the local high school, where Ashley was a film editor and would have had access to such equipment.
-However the film teacher does not have any logs that may have been filled out, leaving Sophie at a dead end.
+However, the film teacher does not have any logs that may have been filled out, leaving Sophie at a dead end.
 Before departing Phoenix, she interviews her parents who reveal that the strain of Josh's disappearance caused them to divorce.
-The next night, Sophie receives a call from the teacher, who claims to have found something.
+Several months later, Sophie receives a call from the film teacher, who claims to have found something.
 She returns to Phoenix and receives a box that had been mailed to the school several years prior before being placed in storage.
 Sophie and Dan open the box and discover a heavily damaged camera.
 Dan manages to retrieve the tape from within the camera before watching it with Sophie.

 The film then cuts to Sophie after having watched the tape, clearly distraught by its contents.
 She then contacts a Captain at Luke Air Force Base for an interview.
 Upon arrival however, the Captain appears confrontational with Sophie while Dan waits with the camera in the car.
 Sophie then returns and claims the Captain ordered her to "not let the footage get out".
 Dan asks Sophie what to do next, with Sophie giving him a look of determination.
 The film then cuts to the contents of the recovered tape, comprising the remainder of the film.

 The last film begins moments after Josh, Ashley, and Mark find the charred corpse.
 The trio continues to hike through the desert and up a hill.
 Meanwhile, Ashley and Mark appear to grow closer, much to the disdain of Josh.
 After waiting at the top of a hill for several hours, the trio witness a single light in the distance.
 The light hovers for several minutes before accelerating along the horizon.
 The light grows progressively brighter and faster before discharging several, smaller lights.
 All the lights subsequently vanish.
 The trio celebrate their recording before hiking back to the vehicle.
 As night falls, the teens become lost and disoriented.
 Mark ventures up a hill alone to try and spot the car.
 After he leaves, Ashley and Josh hear a loud sound in the distance that appears to be getting closer.
 A bright light then appears behind the hill before passing over them.
 Mark returns, visibly distressed but apparently unharmed, claiming to have found the car.
 As they walk back, Mark refuses to disclose what he saw at the top of the hill.
 The trio then find the car and attempt to return home.